TechSavvyCommunity/begin-with-contribution/README.md

 ### 3. Create a pull request.

-Wait for the maintener of the repository to accept your pull request.
+Wait for the maintainer of the repository to accept your pull request.
 Soon, your changes will be merged in the master branch.
 You will get a notification e-mail once the changes have been merged.